Strawberry Pound Cake

 You are going to love this fresh strawberry pound cake recipe- it has a moist, tender crumb and amazing strawberry flavor.
 It's such a pretty cake too!

-*You can find the full, printable recipe for this moist strawberry pound cake below- but here is a quick rundown of the steps!
+*You can find the full, printable strawberry pound cake recipe further down in this post.
+Here is a quick rundown of our steps!